-Do you have any projects/activities focused on normalcy/reasonable prudent parenting? ⊠ Yes □ No
+Do you have any projects/activities focused on normalcy/reasonable prudent parenting? \boxtimes Yes \square No

 Project Description How would you categorize this project?
-Work Stage (if applicable) Developing a Role-Based Guide to Normalcy for Children in Care, in partnership with Texas CASA Collaboration with other agencies Implementation Choose an item.
+Work Stage (if applicable) Normalcy Guide for Children in Care, developed in partnership with Texas CASA Collaboration with other agencies Evaluation/Assessment Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.